Get monthly email updates when I add new resources to our Family Action Toolkits

 You can do this easily – step by step

-Below, you’ll find an awesome book list that you can use to teach your kids about poverty and wealth disparity so they can empathize without having to go through this first-hand.
+Below, you’ll find awesome books to teach your kids about poverty and wealth disparity so they can empathize with families who have less.
 And then – let’s take action so no kids have to experience this ever again.

-And if you want more, we’ve also got a lesson plan in the works to help kids get past the “OH MY GOSH THIS IS AWFUL” despair-and-overwhelm stage straight into a mindset of possibility and hope.
-Find out more at the bottom of the post.
+If you need help getting started, we’ve got a lesson plan & discussion guide for this collection to help kids get past the “OH MY GOSH THIS IS AWFUL” stage of despair and overwhelm – straight into a mindset of possibility and hope.

 Step 1: Teach your kids to understand economic privilege